cosmos/ibc-go/docs/ibc/proto-docs.md

 <a name="ibc.applications.fee.v1.RegisteredRelayerAddress"></a>

 ### RegisteredRelayerAddress
-Contains the address and counterparty address for a specific relayer (for distributing fees)
+RegisteredRelayerAddress contains the address and counterparty address for a specific relayer (for distributing fees)

 | Field | Type | Label | Description |